silvercommerce/downloadable-products/README.md

 **NOTE:** The IIS script above **should** work, but has not been tested, some tweaking may be required.

-### Add download link to orders pannel and emails
+## Add download link to orders pannel and emails

-When you have access to a product in either the orders panel or an email then you can call $DownloadLink to render the download URL into the template.
-For example, in the order paid email you can add something,ike
+When you have access to a product in either the orders panel or an email then you can call `$DownloadLink` to render the download URL into the template.

-this:
+For example, if an invoice has been produced and marked as paid (and you have setup a relevent notification) you can update your email template to use the following:

     OrderNotificationEmail_Customer.ss